charliecalvert/CloudNotes/Assignments/Ec2MarkdownToHtml.md

 You can use this file to specify where to copy markdown files from, and where to copy HTML to.
 By default, the first item in each list will be used.

-**NOTE**: *You may need to modify this file, and particularly the **base-dir** to fit your system.*
+**NOTE**: _Though on most systems it should work out of the box, you may need to modify this file, and particularly the **base-dir** to fit your system._

 ## Getting Started

-While still on Pristine Lubuntu, follow the instructions in the [Lamp Markdown] assignment and create a site that you like on the Pristine Lubuntu Apache server.
+While still on Pristine Lubuntu, follow the instructions in the [Lamp Markdown][lmd] assignment and create a site that you like on the Pristine Lubuntu Apache server.
 Copy your markdown files to your Git repository.
 Push them.

 On EC2, pull your repository.
 Copy your files back out to a directory called **Documents/AllTest**: